 Would this tour be a good way to spend our last night in Barcelona?
 Would we really learn much after 24 days of drinking Catalan wine in Girona?
 And how good would the food be?

-All doubts dissipated within minutes of meeting our affable guide Fintan Kerr.
-An accomplished sommelier originally from Manchester England and all around good guy, Kerr greeted us warmly and started plying us with tasty treats right away.
+All doubts dissipated within minutes of meeting our affable guide.
+A sommelier originally from England, he started plying us with tasty treats right away.
 He clearly knew the way to our hungry hearts!

 Stop 1 – Bodega Puntual